Good news for nonprofits drawing up their fundraising plan – Individual and corporate charitable giving increased in 2019.

 - Word of mouth

 Your best advertisers are your staff members and volunteers.
 They have complete faith in the cause and also know your functions inside out.
-Communicating about your fundraiser by word of mouth can
+Advertising your nonprofit fundraiser by word of mouth can

 - Help with donor outreach